mhurd/kubernetes/README.md

 iptables -A FORWARD -i eth0 -o wlan0 -j ACCEPT
 ```
 At this point the remaining worker nodes can be plugged in and get their allocated IP addresses, you can se that they are allocated the correct IP addresses by checking */var/lib/dhcp/dhcpd.leases* on the master node.

+Now on each node modify the */etc/hosts* file and enter mapping for all the nodes against their allocated IP addresses.

 ## Installing Kubernetes
 Add the encryption key for the packages: